vdbrink/vdbrink.github.io/jura/jura_products.md

 With a preheated cup, the coffee will be much warmer than when you use a cold cup.
 It holds the cups at a constant temperature of 55 degrees (131 Fahrenheit).

-Jura provides a cup warmer with two draws.
+Jura provides a cup warmer with two drawers.
 It can contain up to: 6 cappuccino cups (Ø 90 mm), 6 standard espresso cups (Ø 57 mm), 4 coffee cups (Ø 66 mm).

 <a href="/jura/images_products/jura_cup_warmer_closed.webp">